Tips for session chairs & discussants

-The discussant should read all the papers before the session.
-The feedback given does not need to highlight a "best" paper.
-Instead, the discussant should give each of the papers positive feedback and constructive criticisms.
+The discussant should read all the papers or abstracts before the session.
+The feedback given does not need to highlight the "best" presentation.
+Instead, the discussant should give each of the presentations/papers positive feedback and constructive criticisms.

 The pages in this section of the website contain some resources for IAMCR participants and for heads of sections and working groups as they prepare for the conference.